anazmuhdd/She_Space/readme.md

 # She Space

-This repository contains the code for [Project Name], a [brief description of the project].
+This repository contains the code for She Space, a [brief description of the project].
 Follow the instructions below to set up the environment, install required packages, and run the server.

 ## Prerequisites